-- There are different levels, or stages, of cost sharing until you have spent a certain amount, determined annually. - During one stage, called a "coverage gap" or "doughnut hole," you will be responsible for some of the full cost of your medications.
-You'll receive a discount on both brand name and generic drugs. - True Out-of-Pocket expenses (TrOOP)-the amount you may pay (or may be paid by someone else on your behalf) in deductibles, copays, coinsurances and payments toward the cost of your prescriptions. - Once you pass the coverage gap and your TrOOP expenses have reached your plan limit, you are eligible for what is known as "catastrophic coverage."
+- There are different levels, or stages, of cost sharing until you have spent a certain amount, determined annually. - Starting in the 2025 plan year, the stage called the "coverage gap" or "doughnut hole" has been eliminated. - Your Part D out-of-pocket maximum is the amount you may pay (or may be paid by someone else on your behalf) in deductibles, copays, coinsurances and payments toward the cost of your prescriptions. - Once you reach your Part D out-of-pocket maximum, you are eligible for what is known as "catastrophic coverage."
 Once reaching the Catastrophic Coverage Stage, you pay nothing for covered Part D drugs.
 You may have cost sharing for excluded drugs that are covered under an enhanced benefit.